semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ##### MEDIUM

-MEDIUM likelihood rules tend to be vulnerable in most circumstances.
-Although can be hard for an attacker to exploit them.
-Also, these rules can find part of a problem, but not the whole issue.
+MEDIUM likelihood rules detect a vulnerability in most circumstances.
+Although it can be hard for an attacker to exploit them.
+Also, these rules can detect part of a problem, but not the whole issue.
 Examples:

 - `taint mode sources` which reach a `taint mode sink`  but the source is something which can only be vulnerable in certain conditions e.g. OS Environment Variables, or loading from disk: https://semgrep.dev/playground/r/python.aws-lambda.security.dangerous-spawn-process.dangerous-spawn-process?editorMode=advanced
 - `taint mode sources` with a `taint mode sink` but is missing a `taint mode sanitizer` which can introduce more false positives: https://semgrep.dev/playground/r/javascript.express.security.express-puppeteer-injection.express-puppeteer-injection?editorMode=advanced